Updated December 2022

-- Expedited: these applications do not have a set deadline to submit a statement of concern.
-The AER can make a decision at any point after an expedited application is submitted.
-A statement of concern needs to be submitted as soon as possible on expedited applications in order to be considered before the AER makes a decision on it.
+- Expedited: There is no deadline to submit a statement of concern for expedited application.
+The AER will make an approval decision at any time after an expedited application is submitted.
+Submit the statement of concern as soon as possible before the AER makes its decision concerning an expedited application.

 These application types are outlined in section 5.2.2 of the AER Rules of Practice.
 Examples include routine Directive 056: Energy Development Applications and Schedules applications and Water Act temporary diversion licences.

-- Non-expedited: these applications have a specific deadline for filing a statement of concern.
+- Non-expedited: There is a deadline to submit a statement of concern for nonexpedited applications.
 The filing deadline is stated on the public notice of application.
-Non-expedited applications fall outside of all the listings in section 5.2.2 of the AER Rules of Practice.
+Nonexpedited applications fall outside the listings in section 5.2.2 of the AER Rules of Practice.

 What information should not be included in a statement of concern?

 Our application process is public.
 The AER Rules of Practice require us to place all information filed about an application on the public record, including statements of concern.
-You should assume that any information you submit will be publicly available and therefore should avoid including anything you do not want shared publicly.
-This includes personal, medical, financial, or other confidential information, such as
+All information you submit will be made public.
+Therefore, avoid including anything you do not want to be made public, including

 - information related to a medical, psychiatric, or psychological history or a condition or illness, including the diagnosis, treatment, or evaluation of one;